 For example if you were going to Cambodia, you could write about the importance of the project bringing clean water, sanitation and education to communities that are still in recovery following the horrors of the Khmer Rouge Regime.

 It’s a great initiative that has partnered with loads of huge retailers including ASOS, Amazon, The TrainLine every time you spend money with them Easy Fundraising will donate a % to your travel pot.
 You can get your extended family signed up and keep the pennies trickling in.

 Do something to fundraise yourself

 This could be anything from a car boot sale, selling your old clothes on eBay or even running a marathon to raise some funds for your volunteer adventures.
-If you run a marathon you can also get in beach body shape for your travels… win-win!

 If you have a Christmas or a birthday between now and when you leave either ask for money towards your flight costs or some gap year gadgets that you’ll need for your travels.
 Check out this blog for some ideas…